 This is a super affordable meal that’s packed with nutrients too.
-The predominant ingredient in this burger is means which are a great source of high quality protein and iron.
+The predominant ingredient in this burger is beans which are a great source of high quality protein and iron.

-Not only that but you can buy tins of beans really cheap and keep them in the cupboard until whenever you need them.
+Not only that but you can buy tins of beans really cheaply and keep them in the cupboard until whenever you need them.

 Mash in some veggies too for some extra vitamins.

 The recipe suggests adding in some Tahini (sesame seed paste), which I would recommend, as it’s a great source of non-dairy calcium for your growing toddler.